 All students in the master's programs must register for courses using the online registration system (available at www.yale.edu/sis) within the normal shopping period.
-The shopping period is typically the first week of classes for the fall and spring terms (see calendar).
+The shopping period is the first two weeks of classes for the fall and spring terms (see calendar).
 A penalty of \$25 will be charged for late registration.